Rylan-L/data_science/README.md

 Given historical weather data, can I predict whether tomorrow will be rainy in New York?
 In this example, I use historical weather data from NY to ask, given previous days, can I predict whether any next day (tomorrow) be rainy?
 In this example, I largely use LSTM neural networks and Keras/Tensorflow to address this.

-Note: This a coding test that is (was?) used at Apple for machine learning scientist positions.
-This is my *passing* example of the coding test.

 Datasource: Kaggle, SelfishGene, https://www.kaggle.com/selfishgene/historical-hourly-weather-data
 <br/>
 <br/>
-## Data cleaning, feature selection, and machine learning on semiconductor manufacturing sensor data
+## Semiconductor manufacturing sensors: Data cleaning, feature selection, and machine learning on

 One useful data science approach in manufacturing is to make predictions about the pass/fail or quality of a product given sensor readouts from the manufacturing line.
 The SECOM dataset has a large number of such sensor readings and pass/fail labels for Semiconductor manufacturing.
 However, the data set suffers from some common problems